cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 with both mouse and keyboard, which makes this solution more accessible.

-## Detecting when the user has finished editing a mathfield
+## Detecting When the user has Finished Editing a Mathfield

 To detect when the user presses the **Return** or **Enter** key in a mathfield, listen for the `change` event.
 Note that this event is not fired when in Latex